-As boaters we all realize that recreational boating has an impact on our aquatic ecosystems.
+As boaters, we all realize that recreational boating has an impact on our aquatic ecosystems.
 Our goal should be to minimize our impact on the environment that we love and want to enjoy for years to come.
-There are actions that we can take to help minimize our impact on the lake as we enjoy one of our favorite activities.
+We can take actions to help reduce our impact on the lake as we enjoy one of our favorite activities.
 All it takes is a little planning and preparation.

-Since most boats have automatic bilge pumps it is important that actions are taken to prevent engine oil and other engine fluids from entering the bilge area.
-By placing oil-absorbent pads or pillows (or socks) under the engine, oil and other engine fluids can be absorbed before they enter the bilge area.
+Since most boats have automatic bilge pumps, it is essential to prevent engine oil and other engine fluids from entering the bilge area.
+Placing oil-absorbent pads or pillows (or socks) under the engine prevents the oil and other engine fluids from entering the bilge area.
 This action prevents these fluids from being pumped into the waterways.

-These pads should be checked often and should be disposed as hazardous waste at a marina or local hazardous waste collection center once they are soiled.
+These pads should be checked often and disposed of as hazardous waste at a marina or local hazardous waste collection center once they are soiled.

 - Boat Cleaning

-By waxing a fiberglass boat hull at the beginning of the season, this will prevent surface dirt from becoming engrained in the surface of the boat.
-This reduces the need for harsh detergents or chemicals to keep the boat clean during the boating season.
+Waxing a fiberglass boat hull at the beginning of the season will prevent surface dirt from becoming ingrained in the boat's surface, which reduces the need for harsh detergents or chemicals to keep the vessel clean during the boating season.
 Scrubbing and rinsing the boat with just water during the season will minimize the need for soaps.

-When cleaning a boat in the water, it should only be cleaned from the waterline up.
+When cleaning a boat in the water, only clean from the waterline up.
 The goal is to prevent scrubbing the hull paint to prevent large amounts of the bottom paint from entering the water.

 Use non-toxic cleaners that do NOT contain phosphates and other chemicals that are harsh on the environment.
-There are many natural cleaners on the market that can be used to clean various surfaces on boats.
+There are many natural cleaners on the market to clean various surfaces on boats.
 Try to use biodegradable cleaners whenever possible.

-A good list of natural cleaners can be found at the following web-site under the “use non-toxic cleaners” section:
+The following website contains a good list of natural cleaners under the “use non-toxic cleaners” section:

 This site contains recommendations for cleaning the following surfaces:

 It is also a good idea to save maintenance projects for the boatyard.
-If maintenance has to be done while the boat is in the water, tarps, vacuum sanders and tack cloths should be utilized to collect all drips and debris from entering the water.
-The debris should then be disposed of properly.
+When the boat is in the water, when maintenance is required, use tarps, vacuum sanders, and tack cloths to collect all drips and debris from entering the water.
+Dispose of the generated waste properly.

 Filling up the fuel tanks should be done carefully and slowly.
 One recommendation is to only fill the fuel tank to 90% capacity.
 Do not try and “top off” your tank.
-This will reduce spills while filling the tank and will also decrease the possibility of spills when the fuel expands on a hot day.
-This will also help prevent spills out of the fuel vent when the boat is heeling as the fuel sloshes around in the tank.
+These methods will reduce spills while filling the tank and decrease the possibility of spills when the fuel expands on a hot day and can spill out of the fuel vent when the boat is heeling as the fuel sloshes around the tank.

-Keep all trash from your boating outing and store it on board.
-Never throw trash into the water.
-Bring the trash to shore when you are done boating and dispose of as you would your household trash.
-Use recycling facilities to recycle plastic, glass, metal, paper and cardboard.
+Keep all trash from your boating outing and store it on board and bring it to shore after boating and dispose of as you would your household trash.
+Never throw the garbage into the water.
+Use recycling facilities to recycle plastic, glass, metal, paper, and cardboard.
 Try and think about the “leave-no-trace” principle that hikers and campers use when boating.

 - Holding tank or Porta Potti